 First loosen the soil well with a spade where the flower bulbs will be.
 Then the earth is easily editable.

 For the planting distance, keep 3x the width of the bulb, and for the depth of planting also keep 2x the height of the bulb.
-Thus, 5cm tulips should be planted 10cm deep and 15cm apart.
+Thus, 2 inch tulips should be planted 4 inch deep and 6 inch apart.
+You can look up the detailed planting information per product on each package or on the product page in our webshop.

 Dig a hole with a spade or a bulb planter.
 Plant the flower bulbs in the hole with the tip up and the root roots down.
 Close the hole with the excavated earth and press it down a bit.